 “The Spirit Horse Returns” appeals to all ages and levels of audience sophistication, making it a unique crossover event which can be presented on evening adult series as well as on educational and family series.
 A comprehensive educational guide is available which includes lesson plans and an activity guide for all ages of learners.
 Flexible orchestration options make it suitable for orchestras of any size.
 It offers a unique opportunity for orchestras to entertain audiences while addressing important themes of North American history, culture, and social issues in a profound and meaningful way.

-The Spirit Horse Returns was premiered by the Winnipeg Symphony Orchestra in 2022 and has been performed with the Hamilton Philharmonic Orchestra, the Thunder Bay Symphony Orchestra, the Kitchener-Waterloo Symphony, The Stratford Symphony Orchestra, the Festival of the Sound, Canada’s National Arts Centre Orchestra, and returns to the Thunder Bay Symphony Orchestra on April 13, 2024.
+The Spirit Horse Returns was premiered by the Winnipeg Symphony Orchestra in 2022 and has been performed with the Hamilton Philharmonic Orchestra, the Thunder Bay Symphony Orchestra, the Kitchener-Waterloo Symphony, The Stratford Symphony Orchestra, the Festival of the Sound, Canada’s National Arts Centre Orchestra, and the Thunder Bay Symphony Orchestra in both the 2022-23 and again by popular demand in the 2023-24 season.
 Follow us on Facebook for more Spirit Horse news!

 Instrumentation